karptonite/angular2-webpack-starter/README.md

 `npm install`
 `npm build:prod`

-You will see an error message unrelated to the qoutes, but changing the single quotes to double qoutes in `_test.scss` will fix the issue.
+You will see an error message unrelated to the quotes, but changing the single quotes to double qoutes in `_test.scss` will fix the issue.